trezor/trezor-firmware/core/docs/hardware/boot.md

-# Trezor Core Bootloader
+# Trezor Core Boot Stages

-Trezor initialization is split into two stages.
+Trezor T initialization is split into two stages.
 See [Memory Layout](memory.md) for info about in which sectors each stage is stored.

 First stage (boardloader) is stored in write-protected area, which means it is non-upgradable.
 Only second stage (bootloader) update is allowed.